Learn how to transfer your college credits to obtain a respected degree at UMGC Asia.

 A student who has done satisfactory work in UMGC Asia is encouraged to enroll in any of the regularly scheduled terms elsewhere within UMGC without having to be readmitted.

 Because faculty and courses in UMGC Asia and UMGC Europe meet the same academic standards as those for UMGC Stateside, courses offered overseas carry resident credit identical to that earned on the home campus.

 A student may earn resident credit toward an associate's or bachelor's degree entirely through study with UMGC Asia or in a combination of study with UMGC Europe and/or UMGC Stateside.
-When departing Asia, students may request to have their records transferred to UMGC Stateside or UMGC Europe by using the online Division Transfer Request form through MyUMGC.
+When departing Asia, please remember to update your student information in MyUMGC.